buttonsrtoys/bilocator/ROADMAP.md

-## Add inherited models to RegistrarDelegate
+## Add inherited models to BilocatorDelegate

 Currently only supports single services.